 - The compiler synthesizes default values for the properties with default initializers.

-Although the majority of the features introduced with Swift 5 and Swift 5.1 are related to the Swift app developers, some of them can be translated to business benefits as well.
+Although the majority of the features introduced with Swift 5 and Swift 5.1 are in favour for Swift app builders, some of them can be translated into business benefits as well.

 While sounding much like a developer’s problem, what this means in practicality is that Apple couldn’t include Swift programming language support in the operating systems, because an app written in Swift 2 couldn’t run with Swift 3.
 Simply because, it wouldn’t work with the language support binaries of Swift 3.

-The solution that was available to the developers was to include the Swift libraries in app bundle which would get downloaded from App store.
+The solution that was available to the developers was to include the Swift libraries in the app bundle which would get downloaded from the App store.
 This, in turn, increased the size and the storage requirement of the application.
-And became one of the biggest disadvantages of swift programming language.
+And became one of the biggest disadvantages of swift iOS programming language.

 But with Swift 5 making ABI stable, the industry has now received a permanent solution to these user side issues.
 It would enable the developers to run the application in all the upcoming Swift versions.
-Meaning, the code written in the Swift 5 app development process will run on Swift 6, 7, and so on.
-An event that makes Swift a preferred language for both Enterprises and Startups.
+Meaning, the code written in the Swift 5 app development process will run on Swift 6, 7, and so on, an event that makes Swift a preferred language for Enterprises and Startups.

 This move is speculated to be the one that would bring language several strides ahead in the Swift vs Objective-C comparison.

-Here are the business benefits that the Swift 5 feature brings with it:
+Here are the business benefits of Swift 5 update:

 - Smaller app size: Swift 5 makes the language binary compatible.
-Meaning, the end result of Swift 5 app development would be significantly smaller for the users to run on their new operating system – iOS 12.2, watchOS 5.2, macOS 10.14.4, and tvOS 12.2.
+Meaning, the end result of Swift mobile development would be significantly smaller for the users to run on their new operating system – iOS 12.2, watchOS 5.2, macOS 10.14.4, and tvOS 12.2.

-- Faster Launch: Another advantage of this is the faster launch time.
-Because every dynamic library which is used by an application (which increases the launch time) will be cached in the memory and shared among the apps.
+- Faster Launch: Another advantage of this is the faster launch time, since every dynamic library which is used by an application (which increases the launch time) will be cached in the memory and shared among the applications.